jpuck/etl/README.md

 ### Database Testing

-You must create the file `tests/data/pdos/pdo.php` in order to run the database tests.
+You must create the file (or symbolic link) `tests/data/pdos/pdo.php` in order to run the database tests.
 This should simply return a `PDO` instance, for example:

 ```php
 <?php